thehandmadekitchen/handmade-kitchen-website/content/recipes/frozen-banana-bites.md

   - "Remove frozen bananas from freezer.
 Working quickly, dip each in chocolate to coat.
 Let excess drip off."
   - "Immediately sprinkle with toppings before chocolate hardens."
   - "Return to freezer for 10 minutes to set chocolate.
 Store in freezer!"
-notes: "Kid Activity: This is SO fun to make with kids!
+notes: "Kid Activity - This is SO fun to make with kids!
 Let them choose toppings.
 Topping Ideas: Crushed graham crackers, chopped peanuts, coconut, mini chocolate chips, crushed pretzels.
 Storage: Keep in freezer in airtight container for up to 3 months.
 Party Perfect: Make ahead for parties!
 Set up a "build your own" station.
 Healthier Treat: Just fruit and dark chocolate!
 Way better than ice cream.
 Quick Snack: Grab from freezer whenever you need a sweet treat!"
 ---